bplaat/strepen/README.md

 A new strepen system written in Laravel with reactive live Livewire components???

 ## TODO list:
-- Add kiosk mode page
+- Better product items list with icon
+- Testers: bugs?
+- Better user selector component
+- Better product selector component
-- Inventory history graphs?
+- Inventory history graphs
+- Create REST API for you know what...
+- All the whishs from the Stam Bestuur

 ## API
 Here is an idea of how the REST API can look like but with Livewire this is not really nessary any more: